Geo-CEG/docker-geoserver/README.md

 to deploy it to a separate container and just can't see there is any benefit to doing it that way.
 They are tightly integrated.

-Latest version of GeoServer is 2.15.2
+Latest version of GeoServer is 2.16.0

-Latest version of GeoWebCache is 1.15.2
+Latest version of GeoWebCache is 1.16.0

-Tomcat is 9.0.21 -- updated 6/21/2019 because of a security issue
+Tomcat is 9.0.26

 For complete information on GeoServer, see http://www.geoserver.org/